wrjodjana/obsidian-vault/research/email/forward data lab.md

 **Why do you want to participate in research?**

 Coming from Indonesia, I've realized that research opportunities are often limited, especially for those in high school/undergraduate programs.
 While there's a strong emphasis for research in STEM, it's often not universally open and reserved to the most talented.
 When I decided to come to the US to study computer science, I wanted to open up myself to these opportunities that didn't exist back home while being able to grow my skills and deepen my understanding of the subject.
-Joining the Forward Data Lab would give me the chance to contribute meaningfully to research in this field
+Joining the Forward Data Lab would give me the chance to contribute meaningfully to research in this field while continuing to gain practical knowledge that will complement my academic coursework.

 **Do you have prior research experience?
 Describe it.**